Robust Distance Covariance: Introduction

 The distance covariance and distance correlation have sometimes been credited with natural robustness properties, see e.g. \cite{matteson2017independent}, \cite{CHEN2018118}, \cite{PhysRevLett.125.122001} and \cite{ugwu2023distance}, but to the best of our knowledge they have not yet been formally investigated from this perspective.

-In Sections \ref{sec:IFs} and \ref{sec:bdv} we study the robustness of $\dCov$ and $\dVar$ against outliers by deriving influence functions and breakdown values.
-Section \ref{sec:transf} then constructs a new approach to make $\dCov$ and $\dCor$ more robust.
-The new method is compared with alternatives in Section \ref{sec:simulation}, and it is illustrated on a real data example in Section \ref{sec:appl}.
-Section \ref{sec:concl} concludes.
+In Sections~\ref{sec:IFs} and~\ref{sec:bdv} we study the robustness of $\dCov$ and $\dVar$ against outliers by deriving influence functions and breakdown values.
+Section~\ref{sec:transf} then constructs a new approach to make $\dCov$ and $\dCor$ more robust.
+The new method is compared with alternatives in Section~\ref{sec:simulation}, and it is illustrated on a real data example in Section~\ref{sec:appl}.
+Section~\ref{sec:outlook} provides an outlook on potential applications, and Section~\ref{sec:concl} concludes.